Bionic Commando (1988 video game): Plot

 When Ladd reaches the Imperial base, Super Joe tells him to break the power system in order to release two power barriers that are guarding the incomplete project.
 After doing so, Super Joe tells Ladd to defeat Killt and escape while he goes to destroy the base's power source.
-When Ladd reaches Killt's chamber, Killt boasts that the Albatros project has been completed without Master-D's help, turning off the device that would have resurrected him.
-As Killt is about to kill Ladd, electric shocks begin to occur around the holding tank containing Master-D's body, reviving Master-D and instantly killing Killt.
-Master-D then exits the tank and approaches Ladd, saying that he will use the Federation's forces to take over the world.
+When Ladd reaches Killt's chamber, he boasts that the Albatros project has been completed without Master-D's help, turning off the device which would have resurrected him.
+As Killt is about to murder Ladd, electric shocks begin to occur around the holding tank containing Master-D's body, reviving Master-D and instantly killing Killt.
+Master-D then leaves the tank and approaches Ladd, declaring that he will use the Federation's forces to take over the world.
 Ladd vows to fight against Master-D, who calls Ladd a "damn fool" and unveils the Albatros.
-After destroying the Albatros, Ladd encounters a dying comrade named Hal, who gives Ladd a bazooka and tells him that Master-D is escaping and that he needs to shoot the bazooka into the cockpit of Master-D's escape chopper.
-Ladd uses his bionic arm to swing himself towards Master-D's escape chopper and fires the bazooka into the cockpit; upon doing so, Ladd screams: "Your number's up!
+After destroying the Albatros, Ladd encounters a dying comrade named Hal, who gives Ladd a bazooka and tells him Master-D is escaping and that he needs to fire the bazooka into the cockpit of Master-D's chopper.
+Ladd uses his bionic arm to swing himself towards Master-D's chopper and fires the bazooka into the cockpit.
+Upon doing so, Ladd screams: "Your number's up!
 Monster!"
-Then, in a series of slow-motion frames, the game shows Master-D's head explode.
+The game then shows Master-D's head explode in a series of slow-motion frames.

 The 60-second alarm inside the Imperial base sounds off.
 Ladd escapes, realizes that Super Joe is still inside, and runs back in to rescue him.
 The Federation's commander orders the full evacuation of the base.
 At the Federation base, troops surround Ladd and Super Joe to celebrate their victory.
 On August 2, 2010, an old Super Joe recalls the entire story and hopes that it will live on.